 Self-testing is a proven tool for improving academic performance.
 If you go on reading your textbooks and class notes passively, you have no way to know how much of it you have actually understood and retained.
 Do not wait for class tests or exams to put your knowledge to test.
-Take it upon yourself to put your learning to test through small quizzes, sample question papers and mock tests.
+Take it upon yourself to put your learning to test through small quizzes, sample question papers and mock test Series.
 This will give you a reality check on your progress and help you identify your weak areas.
 Consequently, you can re-work your self-study strategy to work on the topics and subjects that you find yourself lagging behind in.

 Read Out Loud

 Reading out loud can help improve your learning abilities by leaps and bounds.
 When you read any text out loud, you not only see but also hear it.
 This prevents your mind from wandering and helps you focus better.
 In contrast, when you read silently, you are only seeing the text, and thus, the chances of getting lost in your train of thoughts in higher.
 Of course, reading out every single word from chapter can prove to be a tiring and time-consuming exercise.
 To get the best out of this trick, underline or highlight the key point of any topic when it is taught in the classroom and just read these key points out loud when you study these lessons at home.